ADHD Evaluations for Children

 These questions are especially common when challenges show up differently at home than they do at school, or when a child's difficulties seem to shift depending on the situation.

-We evaluate children from birth through age 12, using developmentally appropriate methods and tools matched to each age and stage.
+We evaluate children from preschool ages through age 12, using developmentally appropriate methods and tools matched to each age and stage.

 When to Consider an ADHD Evaluation